 Clinical nurse specialists (CNSs)

-The colorectal cancer CNSs are senior nurses and experts in caring for people with colorectal cancer.
-They provide information, clinical advice and support throughout diagnosis, treatment and follow-up.
+Colorectal cancer CNSs are senior nurses who specialise in caring for people with colorectal cancer.
+They offer information, advice and support throughout your diagnosis, treatment and follow-up.

-One of the colorectal cancer CNSs will also be your key worker.
-This means that they will be the main point of contact for you, your family and any professionals involved in your care.
+One of the CNSs will be your key worker.
+They will be the main point of contact for you, your family and anyone involved in your care.

 Telephone: 020 3447 9188 (9am to 5pm, Monday to Friday)

-The support worker will try to meet you on your first visit to UCLH to tell you about the services and support available.
-They will offer you a Holistic Needs Assessment (HNA) which may help to identify any concerns or worries you have.
-These may include physical, practical as well as emotional concerns.
-For more information about the HNA, please ask to see our leaflet, Holistic Needs Assessment (HNA).
+The colorectal cancer support worker will try to meet you on your first visit to UCLH.
+They will explain the support available and offer you a Holistic Needs Assessment (HNA).
+This helps to identify any concerns you may have, including physical, practical or emotional needs.

 Telephone: 020 3447 9188 (9am to 5pm, Monday to Friday)